Southeast Asian airlines to profit as Myanmar opens

 The former Burma, one of the most isolated countries in Asia, is being welcomed back into the international fold after two decades of sanctions, thanks to democratic reforms including the release of political prisoners by President Thein Sein.

-Thai Airways International PCL (THAI.BK), SilkAir, AirAsia Bhd (AIRA.KL), and JetStar, have flown to Myanmar's capital Yangon for a number of years and are seen as the main beneficiaries from the political shift in the country.
+Thai Airways International PCL, SilkAir, AirAsia Bhd, and JetStar, have flown to Myanmar's capital Yangon for a number of years and are seen as the main beneficiaries from the political shift in the country.

 "This is a huge country which will provide new growth for airlines, especially the low cost carriers," Standard and Poor's analyst Shukor Yusof said, adding that the yields that carriers are enjoying on Yangon routes have been good.